New Hampshire Transfer on Death Deed

 4. Transfer on Death Deed (TODD)

 A New Hampshire transfer on death deed allows a property owner to name one or more beneficiaries to receive their real estate after death.
-By transferring property in this manner, the beneficiary will obtain ownership while bypassing the probate process.
+By transferring property property in this manner, the deed ensures the beneficiary obtains ownership outside the probate process.
 To be valid, the deed must be recorded within 60 days of its execution.

 New Hampshire Transfer on Death Deed

 A New Hampshire transfer on death deed allows a property owner to name one or more beneficiaries to receive their real estate after death.
-By transferring property in this manner, the beneficiary will obtain ownership while bypassing the probate process.
+By transferring property property in this manner, the deed ensures the beneficiary obtains ownership outside the probate process.
 To be valid, the deed must be recorded within 60 days of its execution.

 AKA